 Another matter that affects home site costs is connecting your property to necessary utilities, such as water, gas, telephone, sewerage, power, and fire control.
 Don’t forget to take these into account when calculating the overall site cost so you can prepare the appropriate budget.

 Home site costs are often misunderstood to be a standard, set price.
-However, each case is completely unique, depending on the type of house you are building, the features of the location you have chosen, and the amount of home site costs needed to prepare and construct your property.
+However, each case is completely unique, depending on the type of house you are building, the features of the location you have chosen, and the number of home site costs needed to prepare and construct your property.